KonradSzafer/motion-planning-net/README.md

 The network structure consists of two main parts.
 An encoder that encodes map images into obstacle space $X_{obs}$ and the planning network itself.\
 The encoder is part of an autoencoder network that has been trained to return input images.
 Later on planning network, which is a simple feedfroward network, uses encoded images, start position and goal positon to predict next state of an agent.\
-During online path planning paths delivered by the path planning network are simplified and checked for being valid.
-If you can't connect two consecutive states without hittting an object then A* replanning algorithm is used for planning a new path between those points.
+During online planning, the paths provided by the Planning Network are simplified and checked for validity.
+If two consecutive states cannot be connected without encountering an object, then the A* planning algorithm is used to plan a new path between these points.

 # **Data**